 - 2 ⅔ cups all-purpose flour

 - 2 ½ teaspoon baking powder

 - 1 3.4 oz small box dry instant french vanilla pudding mix

 - 1 cup french vanilla coffee creamer (I get this from the refrigerated section.
 It's the creamer in the milk section, not the dry powdered creamer.
-This really pumps up the flavor and the moistness, but if you don't have this, replace with half & half cream, heavy cream, or whole milk.)
+This really pumps up the flavor and the moistness.
+See notes for substitution options.

 - 1 cup butter (slightly cooler than room temp)

 - 2 tablespoon dry french vanilla pudding mix

 - 1 teaspoon french vanilla extract (If you can’t get this, you can substitute with regular vanilla extract)

 - ¼ cup french vanilla coffee creamer (If you don’t have this, you can substitute with cream or milk)